-Whānau participate in their community using their language of choice.
+language of choice.

-Whānau access cultural knowledge, engage in knowledge creation, and transfer that knowledge amongst themselves.
-Increasing numbers of whānau are engaged in business, entrepreneurship, and innovation.
+Whānau access cultural knowledge creation, and Increasing numbers of whānau are engaged in business, entrepreneurship, and innovation.

 Increasing numbers of whānau own their own businesses or benefit from the improved productivity and prosperity of their businesses.

 Whānau see improvements in the value of business they own.